rocketniko/pismo/README.md

 ## Installation

-The library is installable through PyPI
+The library is installable through PyPI.

 ````
 pip install pismo
 ````
+However, this is a source release and requires cargo/rustc to be on your PATH.